Roshgar/MobileHybride/README.md

 From this page, the user can modify his profile, log out, add a "Marker" to signal an incoming event, view already created locations and re-center the map on his location if need be.

 # Functionalities
+Here is a list of the main functionalities of the project
 ### Register
 To access any part of the application you need to have an account.
 <img src="resources/images/Register.PNG" alt="Register">